Ned Cobb: Career

 Cobb gained great recognition and praise, for as a black man he was making a name for himself.
 He managed to maintain his farm even through the natural disasters such as the boll weevil epidemic and the collapse of cotton prices.

 Ned, by now a middle aged man and successful by the standards of the time (he was particularly proud of the fact he supplied his grown sons with mules and other means of making a living) saw many of his fellow sharecroppers dispossessed due to debt to landowners and then even saw others such as himself, who were not in debt, lose property on highly specious allegations.

 Cobb became one of the most successful sharecroppers (or black men in all occupations) in the rural Jim Crow-regulated county.
 Within a few years he owned his own mules, a truck, and a car (all of them paid for, he was very proud to note) and had electricity and plumbing in his house.
 All of those distinctions distanced him from most black men and many poor white farmers in his vicinity.
 Although uneducated and illiterate, he was innately intelligent, and avoided the sharecroppers' commonly hopeless cycle of debt and poverty by his abilities to innovate in agriculture and to avoid many of the mistakes of others.

 In 1969, Theodore Rosengarten came to Alabama to search for and interview surviving members of the Sharecroppers Union.
 When Rosengarten sat down to interview Cobb for this purpose, Cobb's memories began to pour out.
 The resulting book, All God's Dangers: The Life of Nate Shaw stands as a larger history of the life of a black tenant farmer raising cotton in Jim Crow Alabama.

 Legacy

-His autobiography was pseudonymously published in the book All God's Dangers: The Life of Nate Shaw, as told to Theodore Rosengarten.
-Rosengarten and that book won the 1975 U.S. National Book Award in category Contemporary Affairs.
+Cobb's autobiography was pseudonymously published in the book All God's Dangers: The Life of Nate Shaw, an oral history told to historian Theodore Rosengarten.
+The book received critical acclaim and won a 1975 U.S. National Book Award for Nonfiction in the category of Contemporary Affairs.

+Rosengarten later adapted his book into a one-man stage play, co-writing the script with Michael Hadley and Jennifer Hadley.
+Starring Cleavon Little, the play premiered at the Cricket Theatre in Minneapolis and was further developed at the Alabama Shakespeare Festival before making its off-Broadway debut at the Lamb's Theatre in 1989.
+In the play, an octogenarian Cobb narrates incidents from his life while weaving a basket and repairing a chair.

+Michael Hadley directed a 1990 television adaptation for American Playhouse on PBS, also starring Little.
+A Los Angeles Times reviewer praised Little's performance as "virtuosic, laced with sly wit and vocal legerdemain, with the actor slipping into the persona of several rural characters."